 Images courtesy of Cama Gwini

-She had quietly vanished from public eye after releasing her rock/afro soul album Re-birth in 2012, and giving birth to her daughter the following year.
+She had quietly vanished from the public eye after releasing her rock/afro soul album Re-birth in 2012, and giving birth to her daughter the following year.

 Cama Gwini reveals that she decided to take a break from the music after cutting ties with long-time label, Native Rhythms.